PseudoDevs/IamGhost/abmd10.md

-Last updated: 2024-04-12 06:50:19
+Last updated: 2024-04-12 06:51:27
-Random Quote: Your pain defines who you are but it no longer holds power on you - Noah
+Random Quote: Is it your fault that Bronn's an insolent black - hearted rogue?
+He's always been an insolent black